swiftwasm/WasmKit/Documentation/WASIThreads.md

 long-lived embedding API.
 A worker trap or `proc_exit` terminates the host process; returning from `_start` also terminates it, allowing the operating system to clean up detached workers.
-It requires a 64-bit macOS or Linux host, the `MultiThread` package trait, direct-threaded execution, the threads feature, mprotect bounds checking, and an engine without an interceptor.
+It requires a 64-bit macOS or Linux host, and the `MultiThread` package trait when building the CLI product.